egmadrid/ETH-AVAXIntermediate_Assessment/README.md

 # ETH-AVAXIntermediate_Assessment

-# ETHBeginner_Assessment

-This Solidity program will allow a user to mint and burn tokens to either increase or decrease the total supply and the address' balance.
-The purpose of this program is to serve as a project assessment for the ETH PROOF: Beginner EVM Course.
+This Solidity program will allow a user to input the weight of their baggage and check if they have excess weight to prepare for travel.
+The purpose of this program is to showcase the implementation of require(), assert() and revert() statements in a Smart Contract.
+It serves as a project assessment for Functions and Errors in the ETH+AVAX PROOF: Intermediate EVM Course

 ## Description

 ### Assessment Requirements:
-1. Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)
-2. Your contract will have a mapping of addresses to balances (address => uint)
-3. You will have a mint function that takes two parameters: an address and a value.
-The function then increases the total supply by that number and increases the balance of the “sender” address by that amount
-4. Your contract will have a burn function, which works the opposite of the mint function, as it will destroy tokens.
-It will take an address and value just like the mint functions.
-It will then deduct the value from the total supply and from the balance of the “sender”.
-5. Lastly, your burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
+For this project, write a smart contract that implements the require(), assert() and revert() statements.

 ## Getting Started